Director

 Director's note

 The voices of the characters themselves will guide us in the discovery of the story.
 We want to create a relationship of trust with them, set up the shooting in a discreet and delicate way, and so put them at ease to retrace those human experiences so touching and dramatic.
 In this storytelling we have an additional element: the dry, cold and merciless pages of the STASI files, in which the lives of the characters have been rewritten by the secret hand of Stasi officials.
-We will ask the protagonists to read them, to bring out through their own voices the contrast between a strictly operational language and the psychological consequences and emotional and biographical disintegration that produced those repressive measures.
+By asking the protagonists to re-read with us their dossiers, we want to bring out the contrast between a strictly operational language and the psychological consequences and emotional and biographical disintegration that produced those repressive measures.

 Producer's note